jacopoMauro/dm874/presentations_guidelines.md

 Important for personal development:
 * Did the presenter stay within the timeframe given?
 * Professional and confident?
-* Engaged with audience?
+* Engaged with the audience?
 Eye contact?
 Appropriately animated (e.g., gestures, moving around)?
 * Enthusiasm about topic?
-* Slides with few text, images, and not distracting?
+* Slides with little text, images, and not distracting?
 * Clear voice with good pace?
 Limited use of filler words (“umm,” “like,”)?

 ## Tips for presentation